-- 31. Hereford and Worcester Fire Authority continue to closely monitor the impact of the wider economy on its operations by reacting to reducing finance settlements in recent years and reviewing the levels of operational workforce to ensure it is in line with the Community Risk Management Plan. - 32.
-The Authority's Auditors, Grant Thornton UK LLP, have reported that they are satisfied with the Management's assessment that the going concern basis was appropriate for the 2020/21 financial statements, and the Director of Finance's expectation is that this will continue for the foreseeable future.
-Using reserves the Authority has a balanced budget for the whole of the Medium Financial Plan Period and robust and deliverable plans for a balanced budget going forward.
+31. Hereford and Worcester Fire Authority continue to closely monitor the impact of the wider economy on its operations by reacting to reducing finance settlements in recent years and reviewing the levels of operational workforce to ensure it is in line with the Community Risk Management Plan.

+32. Management have assessed that the going concern basis was appropriate for the 2020/21 financial statements: no issues were identified and the Medium Term Financial Plan approved by the Authority in February 2021 confirms this view.
+The Director of Finance's expectation is that this will continue for the foreseeable future.
+Using reserves the Authority has a balanced budget for the whole of the Medium Financial Plan period and robust and deliverable plans for a balanced budget going forward.
 The legislative potential for a replacement of the Fire Authority by a Police, Fire and Crime Commissioner does not affect this assumption as in that there would be a successor body taking on all the assets and liabilities of the Fire Authority.